Code-Institute-Submissions/adams-ears-asphotography_MayResub/README.md

 ![Page Structure](https://github.com/adams-ears/asphotography/blob/master/wireframes/Site%20Map%20jpeg.jpg)

 ## UX <a name="ux"></a>
 This site brings the user to sign up and  easily navigate through from landing page to uploading reviews, seeing thier own dedicated profile and reading reviews.
+### Design Choices <a name="DesignChoices"></a>
+My inital design choices for this site can be seen in the wireframes found below.
+The idea of having a picture as a background with the solid colour boxes atop was chosen due to being able to showcase more photography from the artist and keep the information clear and readable.
+This was also a strong factor for the font choice, as it had to fit with the style of the site but also be able to be clear and concise.
+One factor which i felt wasn't required for this site right now is the implementaion of a search bar.
+With all items within the shop being of the same specification a filtering or search system isnt required, this is something I would look to use in the future when more products of a wider variety are added or a sales section is added.
 ### User Stories <a name="UserStories"></a>
 The users needs:
 - The user is able to view previous works by photographer in gallery style setting